Oussama99-OM/safeHome/ReadMe, Git.md

 ## Built With

 ## Contributing
-Follow this link to see the contributing guidelines
+Follow this link to see the contributing guidelines: https://github.com/preyansh98/safeHome/wiki/Contributing-Guidelines-👀.

 ## Versioning

 ## Authors
+This project was created by the McGill Launch Pad.
+Here are the names of the different students implicated in
 ## License

 ## Acknowledgments
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5NTk3NzcwMywtODM5NDAyODQyXX0=
+eyJoaXN0b3J5IjpbLTEyODk0NDc2MDQsLTgzOTQwMjg0Ml19
 -->